KBNLresearch/imgquad/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

 Regardless of the operating system, in some cases the installation script will update your system's configuration to make the location of the uv executable globally accessible.
-If this happens, just close your terminal and open a new one for these changes to take effect.
+If this happens, just close your current terminal, and open a new one for these changes to take effect.
 Pay attention to the screen output of the installation script for any details on this.

 ### imgquad installation